-Recommendation 4: Give unit price contracting authority to all local government agencies (Jane Motion, Kristen 2nd) Abstain (Michael) (No, Jolene)
+Recommendation 4: Give unit price contracting authority to all local government.

 Currently only PUDs, cities, port districts, water & sewer districts, transportation benefit districts, and counties with purchasing departments are authorized to use unit-price contracting.
 The current process for authorizing additional local government types to use the contracting process is dependent on each agency petitioning the legislature.